solita/solita.github.com/_posts/2016-10-28-public-tendering-from-a-developers-point-of-view.md

 idea whether they are doing it well - because assessment of IT work is a very challenging skill in itself, and usually requires good IT skills.

-Another approach is just to absolutely trust whichever IT subcontractor you choose, and give them as much information as possible so that they can help you.
+Another approach is just to absolutely trust whichever IT supplier you choose, and give them as much information as possible so that they can help you.
 Then, if they are smart and benevolent, they will probably be able to help you.
 I know that my colleagues try their best, but I still can't promise they will always succeed.
 We also try to tell our customers if they're asking impossible or insensible things, and sadly, neither can I promise that we'll always succeed in that.
 But we will try!

 ![best effort - not guaranteed to help](/img/public-tendering/best-effort-trophy.png)